Open days and events

 You will be taught through a combination of lectures, seminars and practical work.
 The course also requires a significant element of self-study.

-We will use a delivery method that will ensure students have a rich, exciting experience from the start.
+We will use delivery methods that will ensure students have a rich, exciting experience from the start.
 Face to face teaching will be complemented and supported with innovative technology so that students also experience elements of digital learning and assessment.

-This course is primarily taught at our King’s College London Guy’s and Waterloo Campus, both on the South Bank of the Thames, putting you at the heart of everything London has to offer in terms of academic resources and also close to its social and entertainment attractions.
+This course is primarily taught at our King’s College London Guy’s and Waterloo Campuses, both on the South Bank of the Thames, putting you at the heart of everything London has to offer in terms of academic resources and also close to its social and entertainment attractions.

 Your performance will be assessed through a combination of coursework and written/practical examinations.
 Forms of assessment may typically include seminars, presentations, essays, practical write ups and written examinations.
-Coursework contributes approximately 30-40% and examinations approximately 60-70%% to your final mark.
+Coursework contributes approximately 30-40% and examinations approximately 60-70% to your final mark.

 Regulating Body